Matir/wrongbaud.github.io/_posts/2020-01-30-stm-xbox-jtag.md

 >
 ```

-We can get the flash size with the following command:
+We can get the flash size with the following command, using the flash address from the datasheet for this chip, or the [repository](https://github.com/antongus/stm32tpl/blob/master/stm32.h) linked above:

 ```
 > mdh 0x1FFF7A22